rivue/Gamified-Study-Tool/README.md

             - note: for main page, add two / 3 simple boxes, class you want, school, and possibly professor, and it gives you classes close to you like quizlet / rate my professor along with option for creating your own maybe it shows private ones with a "lock" icon and prompts you to enter a password. this way it would be like more of a network, which would differentiate us from a copy paste ai study tool (turbolearn) / NotebookLM

+        glitches / things
+            - why is public generating a code on library creation?

         hard probably (goal: 2 high level bullet points / wk):
         - ⭐️ remove alert message in library creator (not hard but have to remember)